Difference Between GraphDB and RDBMS

 GraphDB is specially built for navigation and storage.
 The value of databases of graphs resides in relationship building.
 These databases have storage of data via the nodes incorporated in them.

-In GraphDB the relationship or joint is extremely quick as the relation is not evaluated during the time of query and is kept in the database.
+In GraphDB, the relationship or joint is extremely quick as the relation is not evaluated during the time of query and is kept in the database.

-The advantages of GraphDB in fields like social networking, engines for a recommendation, detection of frauds especially when the need for creating of relation is needed in a hurry and quick query is needed.
+The advantages of GraphDB in fields like social networking, engines for recommendation, and detection of frauds especially when the need for creating of relation is needed in a hurry and quick query is needed.

 Properties of GraphDB